FusionLog: Cross-System Log-based Anomaly Detection via Fusion of General and Proprietary Knowledge: Method

 \subsection{Overview}

-To address the substantial mismatch between the general knowledge and the proprietary knowledge of target system, we propose FusionLog, a novel zero‑label cross‑system log-based anomaly detection method.
-FusionLog comprises three core components: Training-free Semantic Routing, Small Model Based on System-Agnostic Representation Meta-Learning, and Multi-Round Collaborative Knowledge Distillation and Fusion Based on LLM and SM.
-Through their synergistic collaboration, FusionLog is able to concurrently capture both general knowledge and proprietary knowledge in a zero‑label cold‑start scenario.
+To address the substantial mismatch between general knowledge and the proprietary knowledge of the target system, we propose FusionLog, a novel cross‑system log-based anomaly detection method.
+FusionLog comprises three core components: Training-free Semantic Routing, Small Model Based on System-Agnostic Representation Meta-Learning, and Multi-Round Collaborative Knowledge Distillation and Fusion Based on LLM and Small Model.
+Through their synergistic collaboration, FusionLog is able to concurrently capture both general knowledge and proprietary knowledge in a zero‑label scenario.
 Specifically, FusionLog operates in two sequential phases.
-In Phase I, unstructured logs from diverse systems are first parsed to extract discrete log events, which are then embedded into semantic vectors.
-The router based on log semantic similarity uses these embeddings to dynamically partition the unlabeled target logs into “general logs” and “proprietary logs,” providing fine‑grained inputs for differentiated processing.
-In Phase II, for general logs, FusionLog employs a small model based on system‑agnostic representation meta‑learning for direct training and inference, inheriting general anomaly patterns shared between the source and target systems.
-For proprietary logs, FusionLog generates pseudo‑labels and fine‑tuning the previously introduced small model via multi-round collaborative knowledge distillation and fusion based on LLM and SM to enhance its recognition of anomaly patterns specific to the target system.
+In Phase I, unstructured logs are parsed into log events and embedded into semantic vectors, which the router uses to dynamically partition unlabeled target logs into "general logs" and "proprietary logs."
+In Phase II, general logs are processed by a small model based on system-agnostic representation meta-learning to inherit shared anomaly patterns, while proprietary logs are handled through multi-round collaborative knowledge distillation and fusion based on LLM and small model, which iteratively generates pseudo-labels and fine-tunes the small model to capture target-specific anomaly patterns.
 This dual‑branch architecture enables FusionLog to exploit general knowledge while accurately capturing proprietary knowledge.
 The complete workflow of FusionLog is illustrated in Figure \ref{fig_2}.
-And the algorithm for the entire method is provided in the appendix \hyperref[A4]{A.4}.
+The algorithm is provided in the Algorithm \hyperref[alg:fusionlog]{1}.